yongjinkim49/carbon-credit-NFT/README.md

 # The Path Ahead
-Though, we have made substantial progress towards our end goal of a decentralised Carbon Credit Marketplace, there is still 'Miles to go'.
+Though, we have made substantial progress towards our end goal of a decentralised Carbon Credit Marketplace, there are still 'Miles to go'.
 Some of the updates / initiatives that we have in the works -
 * Implementing collaboration with off chain and other on chain Carbon Credit Marketplace to further improve the liquidity within the Market.
 * To plan for the future - We understand the current voluntary Carbon Credit Market will grow substantially if not exponentially in the coming future.
 This would call for the current model to expnand to ther avenues of Carbon Capture, say industrial carbon capture, renewable energy projects, advanced technological projects.
 * Since, the active Carbon Capture projects could be highly volatile in terms of actual output.
 We need to implement a methodology to source, manage and create a pool or repository of Carbon Credits to cover any potential shortfall in production.